What is Oncology Massage?

 - advice in self-care and movement exercises for patients

 Lymphedema is a common complication of axillary node dissection and/or radiation therapy.
 Current statistics indicate the average incidence of lymphedema following breast surgery is around 38%, even higher if surgery is followed up by radiation.
 Lymphedema response can occur long after surgery, with or without recurrent cancer.
 Manual Lymph Drainage Therapy is a gentle and effective, yet non-invasive way to treat this problem while still at a sub-clinical stage.

 A trained massage therapist can also provide a safe place to help the patient with body awareness and acceptance.
 This can be especially important in disfiguring cancers.
 Studies show that even light, general massage during cancer treatment can promote healing by improving self-image, body awareness, relaxation, a sense of well-being and positive outlook and attitude toward treatment.

 Special massage techniques and MLD therapies can aid in treatment of cancer at various sites, stages, types and grades.
-Obviously modifications and contraindications are necessary, requiring a specially trained therapist familiar with the pathologies and special needs arising from cancer and it’s treatments.
+Modifications and contraindications are necessary, requiring a specially trained therapist familiar with the pathologies and special needs arising from cancer and it’s treatments.
 Ongoing communication with the MD is also essential.

 What is Manual Lymph Drainage Therapy?

 Manual Lymph Drainage is a set of specialized hands-on techniques which promotes the optimal function of the lymphatic system by stimulating the flow of lymph.